 A variety of arrangements exist.
-Responses were as follows: landowner reserves 100% hunting rights, tenant and landowner share hunting rights, tenant has hunting rights, and landowner has land leased for hunting.
+Responses were as follows: landowner reserves 100% hunting rights, tenant and landowner share hunting rights, tenant has hunting rights, landowner has land leased for hunting, and land is leased to the Kansas Department of Wildlife and Parks for public hunting.

-Rachael Boyle, Ag and Natural Resources Agent 785-425-6851 rboyle@ksu.edu
+Rachael Brooke, Ag and Natural Resources Agent 785-425-6851 rboyle@ksu.edu